mudar123t/HeartDiseasePredictor/README.md

 ## Notes:
 - Accuracy: How often is the model correct overall?
 - Precision: When the model says YES, how often is it right?
-- Recall (Sensitivity): Of all the real YES cases, how many did we catch?
+- Recall: (Sensitivity): Of all the real YES cases, how many did we catch?
 - F1-Score: Balanced score between Precision and Recall

 - Confusion Matrix: